-I often wonder what's the real role of a graphic designer.
-In 1835, Theophile Gautier stated the doctrine of "Art for Art's sake" in the preface of his book, "Mademoiselle de Maupin"
+I frequently ponder about the true role of a graphic designer.
+In 1835, Theophile Gautier introduced the concept of "Art for Art's sake" in the preface of his book, "Mademoiselle de Maupin."

-“Nothing is truly beautiful unless it cannot be used for anything"
+According to Gautier, "Nothing is truly beautiful unless it serves no practical purpose."

 However, graphic design encompasses more than just art.
 It serves as a bridge between specialized fields and their target audiences, simplifying complex subjects and aiding comprehension.

 As a result, graphic designers possess a versatile skill set.
 They can work on projects related to Gabon, even without prior knowledge of the country, by understanding its cultural norms and challenges and transforming them into visually appealing content that resonates with unfamiliar audiences.

 As my thoughts about my profession evolved, a strong desire to contribute to a more unified and environmentally conscious world emerged.
 I have often contemplated pursuing a different career to make a meaningful impact where I feel truly needed.
 However, what if graphic design is the field where I can be most effective?